 Specialty Certificate Examination in Rheumatology

-The Specialty Certificate Examination in Rheumatology will be delivered once a year.
+The Specialty Certificate Examination in Rheumatology is delivered once a year.

-There are no entry requirements for the SCE in Rheumatology, although candidates in UK training posts would normally take the SCE in Rheumatology during higher specialty training after entering ST3.
+There are no entry requirements for the SCE in Rheumatology, although candidates in UK training posts would normally take the SCE in Rheumatology in their penultimate year of higher specialty training.

 Qualification: Certificate in Rheumatology

 Trainees who hold MRCP(UK), have gained the Certificate in Rheumatology and who are recommended for a CCT will be entitled to apply for the postnominal MRCP(UK) (Rheumatology).

 For further details please see the FAQs.

 The examination is made up of questions covering the whole curriculum, selected by a predetermined blueprint: